 Notes

-This is a compilation of the Environmental Protection (Prohibited Plastics) Regulations 2018 and includes amendments made by other written laws.
+This is a compilation of the Environmental Protection (Prohibited Plastics and Balloons) Regulations 2018 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table